mattermost/mattermost-plugin-jira/readme.md

    Note that the curl command won't result in an actual post in your channel.

-If you are still having trouble with configuration, please to post in our [Troubleshooting forum](https://forum.mattermost.org/t/how-to-use-the-troubleshooting-forum/150) and we'll be happy to help with issues during setup.
+If you're still having trouble with configuration, please to post in our [Troubleshooting forum](https://forum.mattermost.org/t/how-to-use-the-troubleshooting-forum/150) and we'll be happy to help with issues during setup.

 ### How do I disable the plugin quickly in an emergency?